MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 Device MFT is loaded after KS Filter gets created.
 It will be unloaded before KS Filter gets closed.

-From pipeline stand point, when the Device Source is created the Device MFT is created and when the Device Source is shutdown the Device MFT will be shutdown synchronously.
+From a pipeline perspective, when the DeviceSource is created, the Device MFT is created, and when the DeviceSource is shutdown, the Device MFT is shutdown synchronously.

-To support shutdown, the Device MFT must support IMFShutdown interface.
-After Device MFT->Shutdown is called, any other interface call into the Device MFT must return MF_E_SHUTDOWN error.
+To support shutdown, the Device MFT must support the **IMFShutdown** interface.
+After **Device MFT->Shutdown** is called, any other interface call into the Device MFT must return an MF_E_SHUTDOWN error.

 ### Memory Type

-Frames can be captured into system memory buffers or DX memory buffers per the preference of camera driver.
-Whatever buffer that comes out of the camera driver is directly fed into the Device MFT for further processing.
+Frames can be captured into system memory buffers, or DX memory buffers, per the preference of camera driver.
+Whatever buffer comes out of the camera driver is directly fed into the Device MFT for further processing.

-Devproxy will allocate the buffers based on driver’s preference.
-We require Device MFT to make use of MF allocator APIs to allocate samples needed for its output pins for non-inplace transforms.
+Devproxy will allocate the buffers based on the driver’s preference.
+We require Device MFT to make use of MF allocator APIs to allocate the samples needed for its output pins for non-inplace transforms.

 ### Mediatype change while streaming

-Clients of Source Reader would be able to see the mediatypes exposed by the Device MFT’s output streams as the natively supported mediatypes.
-When the native mediatype is changed, Source Reader sends mediatype notification calls into the Device MFT through DeviceSource.
-It is the responsibility of the Device MFT to flush all the pending samples from that stream’s queue and switch to the new mediatype on that stream in a timely manner.
-If there is a necessity for changing the input mediatype then it should change the current input mediatype to that one.
-Device Transform Manager would get the current mediatype from the input stream of the Device MFT and sets it on the Devproxy’s output streams and the Device MFT’s input after each native mediatype change.
+Clients of SourceReader are able to see the mediatypes exposed by the Device MFT’s output streams as natively supported mediatypes.
+When the native mediatype is changed, SourceReader sends mediatype notification calls into the Device MFT through DeviceSource.
+It is the responsibility of the Device MFT to flush all pending samples from that stream’s queue and switch to the new mediatype on that stream in a timely manner.
+If there is a necessity for changing the input mediatype, then it should change the current input mediatype to that one.
+DTM gets the current mediatype from the input stream of the Device MFT and sets it on the Devproxy’s output streams and the Device MFT’s input after each native mediatype change.

 ### Input Mediatype change in Device MFT